From PPC ads to promotional emails, there are many, many, many ways you can go about generating sales for an ecommerce business.

 If you need some assistance on how this can be done, create a throwaway email address and then sign up to as many marketing lists as you can.

-Over the course of a couple of months, you’ll most likely see some masterful examples as to how the above can be achieved.
+Over the course of a couple of months, you’ll most likely see some masterful examples as to how this can be achieved.

-Cart abandonment emails are another kind of campaign that you can run.
+Cart abandonment emails are another kind of email campaign that you can run.

 Cart abandonment emails are designed to contact people who signaled an intention to buy something from your site.
 You contact these people, because they placed items in their ‘basket.’
 But then, for some reason, they left the site without purchasing.

-When implemented correctly, abandonment emails are powerful and something your store will need, especially when you consult the stats.
+When implemented correctly, abandonment emails are powerful and something your ecommerce marketing plan will need, especially when you consult the stats.

-So, running continuous cart abandonment campaigns is something to definitely consider as part of your overall strategy.
+So, running continuous cart abandonment email campaigns is something to definitely consider as part of your overall strategy.

 Here’s a guide that you can use to help create better cart abandonment emails.

-If you want to bolster the results of your cart abandonment emails, consider adding a coupon code or offering free shipping, to encourage people to complete their transactions.
+If you want to bolster the results of your cart abandonment email campaign, consider adding a coupon code or offering free shipping to encourage people to complete their transactions.

 You might also want to send emails to people, notifying them whenever you have some new stock.

-Of course, your ability to achieve quick and sustainable wins from this method will depend on how often your store gets stock and if new stock is something to shout about.
+Of course, your ability to achieve quick and sustainable wins from this strategy will depend on how often your store gets stock and if new stock is something to shout about.

 If your store only sells one thing, then new stock isn’t really a big deal.